 Omnichannel Native Web Chat

 One of the channels available through Omnichannel is the webchat.
-I’ve covered some of the ways you can do this here.
+I’ve covered some of the ways you can do this on The CRM Ninja.

 When setting up a chat channel directly from within Omnichannel, you can leverage the inbuilt settings for Operating Hours: